luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 	- I had that issue exactly as I have multiple adapters on my PC (any I keep forgetting to connect them when needed)
 - start WSL instance, eg.
 `wsl -d Ubuntu`
-- if you still have that test Apache check if webpage is available without manually starting any services, it should work from any 3rd device in same network; or you can go back to that part and re-run all commands for test
 - check from inside WSL with:
 ```
 ip a